etc5523-2020/r-package-assessment-jluo0015/README.md

-# Your Package Name
+# launchshiny package
 <!-- badges: start -->
 <!-- badges: end -->

-The goal of _launchshiny_ is to decompose the Shiny app in order to investigate the components of that app.
+The goal of _launchshiny_ is to decompose the Shiny app in order to investigate the components of that app and help users to understand how the app run.
+The app could be decomposed into three parts, which are run the app, the user interface-side logic and the server-side logic.
+The part of running the app has been transformed into the *launch_app* function.
+The user interface-side logic has been refactored as the functions of *select_country_month* and *select_country_months*.
+While, the server-side logic has been refactored as the functions of *create_cases_table* and *plot_country_daily_cases*.

 ## Installation